 Tinsel and the Christmas Spider

-If you've ever noticed a spider decoration on someone's tree, you might have thought they had odd taste.
+If you have ever noticed a spider decoration on someone's tree, you might have thought that they had odd taste.
 This tradition is due to the Eastern European tale of the Christmas spider, which led to the reason for tinsel at Christmas.